sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 ### Day 36: September 28, 2018
 #### :mortar_board: Problem Solving & Learning

 **Today's Progress:** Spent hours with one algorithm again, but hey I completed the whole section!
 On to Object Oriented Programming on FCC.
+Fixed the "CS50 ide" problem!

+### Day 37: September 29, 2018
+#### :mortar_board: Problem Solving

+**Today's Progress:** I'm finally able to work on the CS50 Recover program, and after a bunch of tries and chaning up my code I finally recovered the pictures :') They all show up correctly (from what I can see at least) but my code doesn't pass one of the check50 tests.
+FML.
+Already posted my code to reddit and waiting for someone to shed some light...
+I really don't get why it's not passing.